-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The operator must use the safety management system as the primary means of - (a) ensuring the health and safety of workers engaged or caused to be engaged by the operator and workers whose activities in carrying out work are influenced or directed by the operator while the workers are at work in the operation of the major hazard facility; and - (b) ensuring that the health and safety of other persons is not put at risk from work carried out as part of the operation of the major hazard facility.
+- (a) individual, fine an a not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - The operator must use the safety management (2) system as the primary means of - - ensuring the health and safety of workers (a) engaged or caused to be engaged by the operator and workers whose activities in carrying out work are influenced or directed by the operator while the workers are at work in the operation of the major hazard facility; and - ensuring that the health and safety of (b) other persons is not put at risk from work carried out as part of the operation of the major hazard facility.